Gianmarco Pozzecco: Final years (2005–2008)

-In the 2005-06 season he moved in Russia, in Moscow, signing an annual contract with Khimki.
+For the 2005–06 season, he moved in Russia, in Moscow, signing an annual contract with Khimki.
 The contract was then renewed also for the following season, in which the Russian team played in the ULEB Cup.

 He returned to Italy for the 2007-08 season.
-Initially it seemed he would join Virtus Bologna, but eventually, on 25 July 2007, he signed an annual contract with Orlandina Basket.
+Initially, it seemed he would join Virtus Bologna, but eventually, on 25 July 2007, he signed an annual contract with Orlandina Basket.
 Pozzecco suddenly renounced to join Virtus Bologna, shortly before signing, because he didn't want to enter in Varese with the Virtus' jersey.

 After playing a high-level regular season, averaging almost 18 points and 8 assists per game, Pozzecco stated he wanted to retire from basketball after playing the playoffs.

-On 15 May 2008 at the Palasport Giacomo Del Mauro in Avellino he bid farewell to basketball three minutes from the conclusion of the play-off match between Avellino and Capo d'Orlando, when the game had been already decided, with the elimination of the team of Pozzecco.
-The match was interrupted to allow the athlete the applause of the audience and the players.
+On 15 May 2008, at the Palasport Giacomo Del Mauro in Avellino he bid farewell to basketball three minutes from the conclusion of the play-off match between Avellino and Capo d'Orlando, when the game had been already decided, with the elimination of the team of Pozzecco.
+The match was interrupted to allow the athlete to receive the applause of the audience and the players.

-Deeply loving basketball and always nurturing the will to play with his brother, in the 2008-09 season, beside collaborating with Gazzetta dello Sport and Sky, Gianmarco Pozzecco wore the jersey of Servolana Trieste, a team playing in the Serie C championship (formerly C2).
+Deeply loving basketball and always nurturing the will to play with his brother, in the 2008–09 season, beside collaborating with Gazzetta dello Sport and Sky, Gianmarco Pozzecco wore the jersey of Servolana Trieste, a team playing in the Serie C championship (formerly C2).

-In 2009 he joined the Olimpia Milano staff and returned to play in Serie C Dilettanti with the "new" Orlandina Basket playing a championship game against Amatori Basket Messina, scoring 10 points.
+In 2009, he joined the Olimpia Milano staff and returned to play in Serie C Dilettanti with the "new" Orlandina Basket, playing a championship game against Amatori Basket Messina, scoring 10 points.

 He continued his collaboration with Sky, sometimes commenting on NBA games, and co-presenting the Rhythm and Basket in-depth program.
 He has also collaborated as a regular commentator with La7 and with Sportitalia in some basketball programs, such as NBA News and a program of in-depth study on the Euroleague and in 2012-2013 he hosted Sotto Canestro together with Italian sports conductor Ugo Francica Nava and basketball player and model Valentina Vignali, a program dedicated to basketball.